developeritexpert/ansipleplaybooks/node-extractor/readme.txt

-Prerequisites : Ansible should be installed
+Prerequisites : Ansible should be installed, and private ssh keys and root user access to the servers you want to intall node extrector to.

 Step 1: Create inventory (Inventory is a list of hosts to connect to)